 When comparing 6013 vs 7018, you’ll find lots of similarities, as both welding rods are suitable for general welding and construction jobs.
 However, there are also a few significant differences you should know about.

-For starters, they both have significantly different coating material.
+For starters, they both have significantly different coating materials.
 The 6013 welding electrode has a high titania potassium coating, and the 7018 contains low hydrogen potassium.
 Also, both rods have a different yield and tensile strength.

 The 7018 welding rod is higher in both compared to the 6013 welding rod specs.
 7018 welding rods also have a higher elongation (22%/ 2-inches).